almazkun/effective_python/chapter_3_Functions_item_19-26/README.md

     1 - Hi there
     Favorite numbers - 7: 33

 This kind of bugs are hurd to track down because function runs without exception.
-To avoide this, you can add new functionality by using keyword-only arguments or, even more robust, use type annotation.
+To avoid this, you can add new functionality by using keyword-only arguments or, even more robust, use type annotation.

 ## item 23: Provide Optional Behavior with Keyword Arguments
 In Python argument to a function call maybe positional or keyword.
 You may use keyword-only arguments in any order in the call: